datacarpentry/astronomy-python/episodes/05-join.md

 All values in this column are `0`, which means that for each match we found in Pan-STARRS, there are no other stars in Gaia that also match.

+> ## Number of neighbors
-**Detail:** The table also contains `number_of_neighbors` which is the number of stars in Pan-STARRS that match in terms of position, before using other criteria to choose the most likely match.
-But we are more interested in the final match, using both criteria.
+> The table also contains `number_of_neighbors` which is the
+> number of stars in Pan-STARRS that match in terms of position, before
+> using other criteria to choose the most likely match.
+But we are more
+> interested in the final match, using both criteria.
+{: .callout}

 ## Saving the DataFrame

 We can make a `DataFrame` from our Astropy `Table` and save our results so we can pick up where we left off